A view of the Grotto

 - One vehicle up to 26 passengers $420.40 CAD

 - One vehicle up to 56 passengers $813.60 CAD

 School Visits to Bruce Peninsula and Fathom Five

 For reservations and information:

-Self Guided Hikes
+Self Guided Group Activities

 Do It YourselfWith a visitor map in hand, you can lead your group to the Grotto by following your choice of 3 trails, take your group to discover the rugged cliffs of the Bruce Trail from Halfway Log Dump or hike the Burnt Point Loop from the Visitor Centre.
 There are some great hiking adventures from easy to challenging that will suit your group’s needs.

-Visitor CentreThe Visitor Centre boasts a 112-seat theatre featuring 15 minute films of both parks in English and French.
-Explore the exhibit gallery featuring original artefacts and interactive experiences.
-You can also climb the 20-metre high viewing tower or hike the trails to the Georgian Bay shoreline
+Visitor CentreThe Visitor Centre boasts a 112-seat theatre featuring a 15-minute film of both parks in English and French.
+Explore the exhibit gallery, see original artefacts and learn about the area.
+You can also climb the 20-metre high viewing tower or hike the trails to the Georgian Bay shoreline.

 Note: To read the PDF version you need Adobe Acrobat Reader on your system.

 If the Adobe download site is not accessible to you, you can download Acrobat Reader from an accessible page.